-In the spring of 2010, the District and its partners finalized a report on the completed pilot testing of a desalination facility concept.
+In the spring of 2010, the District and its partners finalized a report on the completed pilot testing of a desalination facility.
 The test was conducted in 2009 within the CCWD service area along Mallard Slough.
-In 2012, a study was initiated to review the mechanisms by which water would be conveyed from a regional plant to the various water supply agencies.
-That study work was completed in March 2014, and will be used to assist in the evaluation of the technical feasibility of developing and operating the above-mentioned regional desalination facilities in the form of a full scale project.
-No immediate plan is in place to begin development efforts toward a full-scale project, however, as the regional desalination project partner agencies are currently focusing on identifying alternative opportunities to improve regional water supply reliability.
+In 2012, a study was initiated to review how water would be conveyed from a regional plant to the various water supply agencies.
+That study work was completed in March 2014, and will be used in the evaluation of the feasibility of developing a full scale regional desalination project.
+In the spring of 2015, the partners began efforts to explore the possibility of proceeding into the next stage of the facility planning effort, the preparation of an EIR.
+EIR cost, scope and schedule estimates are being prepared such that a decision can be made whether to move forward into the detailed environmental review.

+Beyond giving consideration to EIR preparation, the regional desalination project partner agencies are currently focusing on identifying alternative opportunities to improve regional water supply reliability.
 Specifically, the five regional desalination partner agencies, together with Alameda County Water District, Marin Municipal Water District and the Bay Area Water Supply and Conservation Agency, have joined forces to advance the concept of Bay Area Regional Reliability ("BARR").
-A BARR Feasibility Study is contemplated that will review how the construction of mutually beneficial projects (such as system interties, expanded water treatment capabilities and/or enhanced water transmission systems, among others) could result in not simply agency-specific enhancements, but moreover regional benefits that would be realized during times of drought and/or unforeseen emergencies.
+A BARR Feasibility Study is contemplated that will review how the construction of mutually beneficial projects (such as system interties, expanded water treatment capabilities and/or enhanced water transmission systems, among others) could result in regional benefits that would be realized during times of drought and/or unforeseen emergencies.
 In the late spring of 2014, all eight agencies adopted a Principles document outlining their interest in furthering the BARR concept.
-The eight agencies are working to secure federal funding to support the BARR Feasibility Study effort.
+In 2015, the eight agencies are working to secure federal funding to support the BARR Feasibility Study effort and have prepared a scope of work and a proposed Cost Share Agreement associated with the Feasibility Study effort.